krangelie/krangelie.github.io/_pages/about.md

 # News
-On September 23, 2024, I am organizing the tutorial ["Research Data Management in Data Science and AI (RDM4AI) - Avoiding a Replicability Crisis"](https://sites.google.com/view/rdm4ai-2024/startseite) (co-located at KI 2024 in Würzburg) together with Leyla Jael Castro.
+On September 23, 2024, I am co-organizing the tutorial ["Research Data Management in Data Science and AI (RDM4AI) - Avoiding a Replicability Crisis"](https://sites.google.com/view/rdm4ai-2024/startseite) (co-located at KI 2024 in Würzburg) together with Leyla Jael Castro and Ricardo Usbeck.
 There, I will be giving an introductory session on Model and Dataset Cards.

 In September and October 2024, I am visiting the [Weizenbaum Institute](https://www.weizenbaum-institut.de/en/) in Berlin as a Research Fellow in the group Digitalization and Opening up Science to work on a critical analysis of the gaps in common knowledge benchmarks.